angelodipaolo/PunicFetchTest/README.md

 ## Expected

 Punic should checkout the contents of the dependencies into the Carthage/Checkout directory.
-Essentially, the same result as `punic update` but without the build step.

 It's worth noting that this same behavior is also reproducible by running `punic resolve --fetch`.